-ECE/TRANS/2023/3 Responsible in Division Tasks Status Next steps 5 Actions from the list of priorities 5.1 Relevant WPs/ACs administer the legal 1.
-WPs/ACs Service and 1.
-Continue to administer administer legal instruments under their purview.
-As and amend as necessary the secretaries instruments part of this work, WPs assess and/or legal instruments, this also 2.
-ITC review legal instruments under its includes the review, secretariat purview, e.g. WP.30 at its 154th assessment and proposed session, started an assessment of the 17 updates and modernization 3-4.
-Relevant legal instruments under its purview, as well as strategy for new WPs/ACs including, but not limited to, the accession and resecretaries possibility to amend them (see implementation.
-ECE/TRANS/WP.30/308, paragraph 6 2.
-Work towards securing a and ECE/TRANS/WP.30/2020/1). mandate from the General Assembly or the ECOSOC SC.2 continues to modify and update the AGC to ensure that it is consistent for translation of documents with current requirements.
-Revision 4 related to the legal has recently been released and has now instruments with global been accompanied by a document scope in all six UN official explaining the benefits of becoming a languages. contracting party to it and the process 3.
-Continue the for becoming a contracting party. collaboration for ensuring Further amendment modifications consistency between have been proposed by Georgia and specific legal instruments.
-Lithuania, the Georgian ones have already entered into force.
-Work 4.
-Continue issuing continues to prepare amendment recommendations on the modifications to the AGC to update implementation of the legal it and modernise it to cover instruments and explore passenger stations (Hubs) (see ways for enhanced further 5.4) monitoring of their application.
-WP.24 adopted amendments to the AGTC: - in Oct 2020 following proposals made by Austria, Czechia, Germany, Greece and Croatia, - in Oct 2021 following proposals made by Croatia, Georgia (except an amendment to C-E 99), Poland and the Russian Federation.
-The amendments from Georgia and Poland will bring further consistency between AGTC and AGC, and - in Oct 2022 following proposals made by Denmark and Lithuania (specificities on adopted proposals are reflected in the report of the sixty-fifth session).
+Responsible in Division Tasks Status Next stens including, but not limited to, the 3-4.
+Relevant accession and repossibility to amend them (see implementation.
+WPs/ACs ECE/TRANS/WP.30/308, paragraph 6 secretaries 2.
+Work towards securing a and ECE/TRANS/WP.30/2020/1). mandate from the General SC.2 continues to modify and update Assembly or the ECOSOC the AGC to ensure that it is consistent for translation of documents with current requirements.
+Revision 4 related to the legal instruments with global has recently been released and has now been accompanied by a document scope in all six UN official explaining the benefits of becoming a languages. contracting party to it and the process 3.
+Continue the for becoming a contracting party. collaboration for ensuring Further amendment modifications have consistency between been proposed with some already specific legal instruments. entering into force.
+By Georgia and Lithuania, the Georgian ones have 4.
+Continue issuing already entered into force.
+Work recommendations on the continues to prepare amendment implementation of the legal Following the conclusion of the instruments and explore activities of the Group of Experts on ways for enhanced International Railway Passenger monitoring of their Hubs, Belgium and Poland have application. proposed amendment modifications to the AGC to update it and modernise it to cover passenger stations (Hubs) (see further 5.4).
+The sixtieth legal instrument of ITC, the Model Rules on the Permanent Identification of Railway Rolling Stock was adopted by ITC in February 2023.
+(See further 5.6).
+WP.24 adopted amendments to the AGTC: - in October 2020 following proposals made by Austria, Czechia, Germany, Greece and Croatia, - in October 2021 following proposals made by Croatia, Georgia (except an amendment to C-E 99), Poland and the Russian Federation.
+The amendments from Georgia and Poland will bring further consistency between AGTC and AGC, and - in October 2022 following proposals made by Denmark and Lithuania (specificities on adopted proposals are reflected in the report of the sixty-fifth session). - in October 2023 following proposals made by Denmark Germany, Kazakhstan, Portugal and Türkiye.